David Green (director): Biography

 Green is now a major figure in the British and American film and television industries, having worked on motion pictures and TV projects in virtually every genre.
 His movie-directing credits include the award-winning romantic comedy and crime-drama Buster (4 awards) featuring Phil Collins and Julie Walters, and the $22m action adventure Wings of the Apache starring Nicolas Cage, Tommy Lee Jones and Sean Young (released in the USA as Fire Birds by Touchstone).
 Other feature film directing credits include the psychological thriller Breathtaking with Joanne Whalley and Jamie Foreman, and the comedy Car Trouble featuring Julie Walters and Ian Charleson.

-For television, Green has directed over 100 dramas and documentaries, including The Golden Land for BBC1, The Boy in the Bubble for ITV, Wilfred and Eileen and East Lynne for BBC Drama, and the ITV movie 1914 All Out, which was awarded the Public Prize at the Reims Festival of Television.
-Other TV drama credits include Nobody's House for ITV, and The Chinese Detective for BBC1.
+For television, Green has directed over 100 dramas and documentaries, including The Golden Land trilogy for BBC1, The Boy in the Bubble for ITV, Wilfred and Eileen(4 eps) and East Lynne for BBC Drama, and the ITV movie 1914 All Out, which was awarded the Public Prize at the Reims Festival of Television.
+Other TV drama directing credits include Nobody's House(4 eps) for ITV, and The Chinese Detective for BBC1.

 Green was also a leading commercials director with James Garrett & Partners for whom he filmed over 50 campaigns, including Peter Ustinov presenting Masterpiece Theatre for Mobil and the award-winning Red Mountain coffee campaign.

 From 1992 Green was founder (and until 2007, chairman) of September Films, an independent film and television production company with offices in London and Los Angeles.
 The company made over two thousand hours of prime time television, including the landmark Hollywood Women series, which was the first part of a ten-season Hollywood franchise for ITV, and ten seasons of the American flagship show Bridezillas - both of which he created; also, the groundbreaking drama The Investigator for Channel 4.

 The company's feature films include the Oscar-nominated Solomon & Gaenor (7 awards) and House of America (6 awards).
 September Films was also awarded the Montreux Rose d'Or for Ozzy Osbourne Uncut.
-Green was executive producer of all three award-winning productions.
+He was executive producer of all three award-winning productions.

-He joined production and distribution Group DCD Media plc in 2007, when September Films was acquired by the multi-company media conglomerate.
+Green joined production and distribution Group DCD Media plc in 2007, when September Films was acquired by the multi-company media conglomerate.
 He took on the role of DCD group Chief Creative Officer before becoming CEO in 2009 and Executive Chairman in 2012.
-He stepped down in 2013, and is now living in LA directing feature films again.
+He stepped down in 2013, and is now living in LA producing and directing again.

 In 2018, he also became Chairman of UK scripted drama company Three Tables Productions.

+In August 2023, Green and actress, Jane Seymour, separated after living in Malibu together for 10 years.
+They originally met in 1981 when he cast her in a BBC film he was directing about Mata Hari which was cancelled.

-Green has three children: Jessica, Samuel and Jacob, and is a lifelong, passionate supporter of Manchester City F.C.
+Green married Jane Emerson in 1982 (divorced 2013) and have three children: Jessica, Samuel and Jacob.

+He is a lifelong, passionate supporter of Manchester City Football Club.